tonimelisma/Relay-Android/PRD.md

 - Implement ingest that performs an initial full scan per kind (when no prior items exist), then incrementally queries new items by provider id per kind using ascending `_id` with chunked queries to avoid caps and ensure completeness across all folders
 - Run ingest automatically on app start (if permissions are granted); centralized in `MainViewModel`
 - Receivers trigger ingest on new events so UI updates promptly from Room
-- Add content observers on `content://sms` and `content://mms` (and best-effort RCS provider) to react to provider changes while app is foregrounded
+- Add content observers on `content://sms` and `content://mms` (and best-effort RCS provider only if enabled by `ImProviderGate`) to react to provider changes while app is foregrounded
 - Remove foreground periodic polling (10s loop) and remove manual scan button
 - Add background periodic sync using WorkManager approximately every 15 minutes to catch missed broadcasts and all RCS
 - Schedule the periodic sync after device boot via a `BootReceiver`; on app foreground (`onStart`) verify and reschedule only if missing/cancelled